 Tommy Hilfiger North America

-Retail accounts for 74% of Tommy Hilfiger's North American sales(1).
-This consists principally of sales generated from approximately 240 stores in the U.S. and Canada.
-Our store base primarily consists of company-operated stores, which are located in premium outlet centers and carry specially designed merchandise at a lower price point than our other stores, as well as several full-price flagship and anchor stores.
+Retail accounts for 73% of Tommy Hilfiger's North American sales(1).
+This consists principally of sales generated from approximately 245 stores in the U.S. and Canada.
+Our store base primarily consists of company-operated stores, which are located in premium outlet centers and carry specially designed merchandise at a lower price point than our other stores, as well as anchor stores.
 Additionally, we generate sales on tommy.com.

-Our wholesale business represents 26% of Tommy Hilfiger North America's sales(1).
-Macy's is the exclusive department store retailer for TOMMY HILFIGER men's and women's sportswear in the U.S. and, in Canada, Hudson's Bay is the principal department store retailer.
-Both of these customers sell our goods in their stores and on their digital commerce websites.
-We sell other TOMMY HILFIGER products to select specialty apparel and pure play accounts to cater to a broader audience, particularly more youth-minded consumers.
+Our wholesale business represents 27% of Tommy Hilfiger North America's sales(1).
+We sell our products at Macy's and Hudson's Bay (in stores and online), and are expanding distribution to other department store retailers in North America beginning in Spring 2019.
+We also sell TOMMY HILFIGER products to select specialty apparel and pure play accounts to cater to a broader audience, particularly more youth-minded consumers.

-G-III is our licensee for TOMMY HILFIGER women’s sportswear in the U.S. (where it is sold exclusively through Macy's) and Canada, as well as women’s performance apparel, swimwear, denim, suit separates and dresses (all of which is sold through a variety of wholesale accounts, including Macy’s).
+G-III is our licensee for TOMMY HILFIGER women’s sportswear in the U.S. and Canada, as well as women’s performance apparel, swimwear, denim, suit separates and dresses (all of which is sold through a variety of wholesale accounts, including Macy’s).

 We view Macy's and Hudson's Bay as key partners in further shaping our North American sportswear strategy for TOMMY HILFIGER, and we are continually expanding the brand's presence in top doors at both department stores, seeking to maximize sales of key items and upgrade the in-store experience by creating clear and impactful store presentations.
 Additionally, we license certain product categories, including eyewear, watches, dresses, fragrance and home furnishings, which are also sold at Macy's and Hudson's Bay, as well as through other retailers.